 About Us--The History of JB Industries

-JB Industries celebrates 50 years of supplying the refrigeration and air conditioning industry.
+JB Industries celebrates over 50 years of supplying the refrigeration and air conditioning industry.
 Founded in 1967 by Greg Brinda and investor Stan Jarrow, JB Industries was formed after Madden Brass was purchased by Robinair and Jarrow Brinda Industries thus became JB Industries.
 JB Industries called 500 Rathbone Avenue in Aurora home.
 Initially supplying manifolds, hoses, and brass fittings, the company later added third party vacuum pumps.
 Later the company began manufacturing vacuum pumps and fittings and expanded both its product line and its in-house manufacturing capabilities.
 In 1973, Ron Hill Sr. partnered with Greg Brinda and Ron Hill bought out Jarrow.
 The Brinda-Hill partnership added Lee Larson to the team in 1976.

 After years of success and expanding factory production, the company began to move to a new larger facility, and current home, at 601 North Farnsworth Avenue in Aurora in 1982.
 The buildings themselves date back to 1893 when it was Western Wheeled Scraper Company.
 Later the building housed a crane manufacturer and produced materials for World War II.
 In 1981, JB Industries purchased these buildings and began a nearly two year total renovation.
 Moving into the new facility was nearly complete when, on Christmas Eve, the old factory burned to the ground.
 Most of the factory had already made the transition to the new location, but a few items were lost in the fire.